ashiquemhd63/Movie_app/README.md

 # Movie_app
-A movie app to watch Movies.
+An app to watch Movies.